Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

 ### 1.2 Check the disks

 A lot of disk space is required to run the builds.
-Make sure that the machine has at least 768GB of available space on one if its disks (`C:`, `D:`, or `E:`).
+Make sure that the machine has at least 768GB of available space on one if its disks (`C:`, `D:`, `E:`, or `F:`).
 On an Azure VM, we use a dedicated data disk for the builds.
-Note that this disk needs to be created as an additional resource (e.g. `palomino_DataDisk_0`) and it typically shows up as "Local Disk E:".
+Note that this disk needs to be created as an additional resource (e.g.
+`palomino_DataDisk_0`) and it typically shows up as "Local Disk E:".
 If the disk is attached but not visible, it's probably because it was not initialized yet.
+See:

+  https://docs.microsoft.com/en-us/azure/virtual-machines/windows/attach-managed-disk-portal

-See https://docs.microsoft.com/en-us/azure/virtual-machines/windows/attach-managed-disk-portal for how to initialize the disk.
+for how to initialize the disk.